JulianOzelRose/TR-SaveMaster/README.md

 # Tomb Raider - Savegame Editor
 This is a fully-featured savegame editor for the classic Tomb Raider series.
-It works with Tomb Raider 1-5, including the expansion packs and bonus levels.
+It works with Tomb Raider 1-5, including the 3 expansion packs and bonus levels.
-It is compatible with the original CD savegames as well as the ATI, GOG, and multi-patched savegames.
+This editor is compatible with the original CD savegames as well as the Steam, ATI, GOG, and multi-patched savegames.
 For installation and usage instructions, please scroll down to the next section of this README.
-Additionally, technical details on reverse engineering the Tomb Raider classic series as well as offset tables are included.
+Additionally, technical details on reverse engineering the Tomb Raider series as well as offset tables are included.

 ![TR-SaveMaster-UI](https://github.com/JulianOzelRose/TR-SaveMaster/assets/95890436/d95b20d0-ea26-431f-ab39-74c9166d791b)